Last updated on December 15, 2022

 Ghostly Touch | Illustration by Jason Felix

-It may be time to think about getting back to the important things in life, like playing Magic.
-More and more in-person tournaments and springing back up, and with things like the new RCQ and Regional Championship system coming into full effect, now is a better time than ever.
+It is time to focus on the important things in life, like playing Magic.
+More and more in-person tournaments came back last year, and with things like the Regional Championship system in full effect, now is a better time than ever.

-But after spending a few years with gathering restrictions, your local MTG experience has likely changed.
-Maybe your local game store closed down or isn’t getting the crowds it used to.
-Or maybe you’ve never even played Magic in-person before because you first got into it through MTG Arena while stuck at home.
+Your local MTG experience may have changed in the last couple years.
+Maybe your local game store isn’t getting the crowds it used to.
+Or maybe you’ve never even played Magic in-person before because you first got into it through MTG Arena.

 Whatever your story, if you’re looking to find other real-life wizards to battle but aren’t quite sure how to find them, look no further!
 Today I’ll be covering everything you need to know about finding fellow players of our favorite card game for in-person play.